 Your child should not be compelled to go into a situation with other people.
 It should be their decision.
 By forcing them into a situation, you may cause them more embarrassment in that situation, causing them to further shut down from social interaction in the future.
 It is okay to gently, quietly persuade your child to interact, but to force them to do it would most certainly be counter-productive.

 6. Acknowledging the achievement

-When your child completes a step you have set out for them, be sure to recognize their achievement (quietly, if others are nearby).
-Later you can make a greater deal of it when you and your child are not around others.
+When your child completes a step, you have set out for them, be sure to recognize their achievement (quietly, if others are nearby).
+Later you can make a more significant deal of it when you and your child are not around others.

 7. In the case of incompletion of a step

-You may wish to try again another day if your child is unable to complete an individual step on a particular day.
-Don’t scold or punish your kid for not finishing the step.
+You may wish to try again another day if your child is unable to complete an individual action on a particular day.
+Don’t scold or punish your child for not finishing the step.

 8. Conferring with teachers